UninspiredNomenclature/project_4/README.md

-Residual Sugar and Alcohol Analysis
+Residual Sugar and Alcohol Analysis - Danita Charles

+This analysis uses a Clustering Algorithm to analyze if the physicochemical properties of residual sugar and alcohol level contribute to specific quality scores of red wines.
+The code uses K-means for the initial analysis, then optimization using Principal Component Analysis (PCA).

 Sulfur Analysis